m-rzb/screen-recorder-for-steamdeck/README.md

 ## Why?

 I had a week off work and wanted to record a game play on my Steam Deck in Game Mode.
-I looked for various options, but they were either too complicated to achieve what I wanted or just did not work in Game Mode.
-Installing Recapture binary and libraries locally, with the help of this bash script, does not require turning off the read-only filesystem on the Steam Deck, installing additional packages with `pacman` or distrobox etc. The function of this CLI wrapper is simple, it has only an option to start and stop recording.
+I looked for various options, but they were either too complicated to install and achieve my simple requirements or just did not work in Game Mode.
+The gst-launch-1.0 (gstreamer) is already preinstalled on a up-to-date Steam Deck.
+Downloading few extra gstreamer libraries locally, with the help of this bash script, does not require `root`, `pacman`, `distrobox` or turning off the read-only filesystem on the Steam Deck.
+The function of this CLI wrapper is simple, it has only an option to start and stop recording.
 I hope it will be useful for others as well.

 ## Installing on your Steam Deck

 You need to be in Desktop Mode.
 Download `Install_Recapture_CLI_Wrapper.desktop` using [this link](https://raw.githubusercontent.com/m-rzb/Screen-recorder-for-steamdeck/main/Install_Recapture_CLI_Wrapper.desktop) on your Steam Deck.
-Right click the link and save the file somewhere you can find it later.
+Right click the [link ](https://raw.githubusercontent.com/m-rzb/Screen-recorder-for-steamdeck/main/Install_Recapture_CLI_Wrapper.desktop) and save the file somewhere you can find it later.

 No need to make the downloaded file executable.
-Double-clicking the file will download the required libraries, install a script and create a Desktop Icon.
+Double-clicking the file will download the required libraries, install the script and create a Desktop Icon.

 You should add now the `Recapture.desktop` file as Non-Steam Game.
 Recapture, with the help of this CLI wrapper, records the screen in Game Mode as well as Desktop Mode.